avioconsulting/bam-maven-plugin/README.md

 ## Details

 The general idea is to use the BAM console on some environment as an "IDE".
+The plugin then can use that service to export dashboards and data objects and store them in source control where they can be baselined and rolled out to other environments.

+## BAM Exporter composite

-It might be the case that the best environment for business users, etc. to create/customize dashboards is a TEST/UAT environment with limited developer access.
-In order to facilitate that workflow, this plugin is designed to work with a SOA composite (in this same repo) that exports BAM artifacts via a web service.
-The plugin then can use that service to export dashboards and data objects and store them in source control where they can be baselined and rolled out to production.
+It might be the case that the best environment for business users, etc. to create/customize dashboards is a TEST/UAT environment with limited developer access but access to better data.
+In order to facilitate that workflow, this plugin is designed to work with a "proxy" SOA composite (in this same repo) that runs `bamcommand` on the privileged environment and sends the ZIP file containing the export back to the developer's machine using a SOAP reply.

 ## Maven goals